CodeChickenACG/CSE321TermPj-AutoWateringSystem/README.md

 # Automatic Plant Watering System

-The Automatic Plant Watering System is designed to address the common issue of inconsistent watering, which can harm plant health.
-Utilizing an Arduino Uno and various sensor modules, this system ensures that plants receive the appropriate amount of water at the right time, promoting optimal growth conditions.
+The automatic plant watering system uses Arduino Uno and sensor modules designed to provide a convenient solution to maintaining healthy plants.
+It defines a common issue of inconsistent watering’s damage to plant health, ensuring plants receive the right amount of water at the right time.

 # How to use
 ### Step 1: